Sausage and Lentil Soup with Kale Recipe

 - Start by inspecting the lentils.
 See my tips below on how to do that.

 - Cook the lentils separately before adding them to this soup.
 Place the lentils in a saucepan of water and bring to a boil.
-Cook a half hour or until the lentils are tender.
+Cook for a half hour or until the lentils are tender.

-- When the lentils are cooked, drain, rinse to cool then drain again.
+- When the lentils are cooked, drain, rinse to cool, then drain again.
 Set aside.

-- Brown the sausage over medium-high heat then transfer to a plate.
+- Brown the sausage over medium-high heat, then transfer to a plate.

-- Add garlic, the cooked sausage, beef broth and canned diced tomatoes.
+- Add garlic, the cooked sausage, beef broth, and canned diced tomatoes.

 - Add dried basil and oregano and let it simmer away.